tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you hit an enemy with a spell that targets a single foe, that enemy is also stuck until the end of their next turn.
 (Champion: You can affect up to three targets)

 **Quirk:** Prone to evil mastermind monologues.

 ---

+#### Sturdy

+This ‘wand’ is also a melee weapon like a shortsword or mace.
+The same magic bonus applies to both spell and melee attacks made with the wand (so if it’s a +1 wand, it’s also a +1 weapon).
+It only takes up one slot (pick which one you want to use), and gets full benefit from any oils or runes applied to it (so, if you boost the item up to a +2 wand with magic oil, it also becomes a +2 weapon).

+**Quirk:** Mistrustful of complexity, innovation or sophistry.

+>_Note:_ Steel and stone and rune and fire.
+Gold and dark and blood and fire.
+Heart and soul and beer and fire.
+These things make a dwarf. - ancient dwarven song, used to keep time when pumping bellows

+---